carson-pol/KV260-yolox-vitis-ai/README.md

     yolox_nano_ptq.prototxt
 ```

-The prototxt is copied from AMD's `yolox_nano_pt` package and renamed; it is
+The prototxt is just copied from AMD's `yolox_nano_pt` package and renamed; it is
 architecture-level configuration and can be reused.
-Both files as deployed are
+Both files which were deployed are
-committed under `compiled/yolox_nano_ptq/`, so this step can be done without
+committed at `compiled/yolox_nano_ptq/`, so this step can be done without
 re-running the quantizer or compiler.

-**Run**: (build command explained in Custom inference runner):
+**Run**: (build command explained in Custom inference runner section):

 ```
 ./run_yolox yolox_nano_ptq input.jpg output.jpg